HIP-1137: Block Node discoverabilty via on chain registry

 /**

-* A discoverable network node endpoint.<br/>
+* A registered network node endpoint.<br/>

 * more endpoints which enable the nodes to communicate both with other